 The badge is a launch tactic.
 The book's actual job is getting in front of the right clients, and Amazon won't do that for you.
 A niche business book rarely gets discovered organically on the platform.
 Clients come from actively getting physical copies into the hands of people you want to work with.

 Send copies to prospective clients before a first meeting.
 Give books to your best referral sources so they have something to pass along.
 Use the book as a leave-behind at speaking events.
-Set up a "free book" page on your website where visitors pay only shipping — you'll reach people who are already interested enough to give you their address.
+Set up a "free book" page on your website where visitors pay only shipping.
+You'll reach people who are already interested enough to give you their address.

 The bestseller badge on the cover matters in those moments.
 It's visible social proof that catches the eye before the reader opens to page one.
 The badge sitting on an Amazon product page on its own won't generate clients.
 The authors I've seen get real results from their books treat publication as the start of a distribution effort.
 Most of the work happens after launch day.